Sondos-Mohamed-Said/UEFA_European_Championship/README.md

 - `UEFA_European_Championship.pbix`: The Power BI file containing the interactive dashboard.
 - `Data`: Contains website used for building the dashboard.
-- `Images`: Includes screenshots of the dashboard.
+- `Dashboard.jpg`: Includes screenshots of the dashboard.

 ---